Patrick Jameson: Second World War

 On the outbreak of the Second World War on 3 September 1939, Jameson flew a night interception seeking out a German raider but to no avail.
 By this time Jameson had been promoted to flight lieutenant and was commanding one of No. 46 Squadron's flights.
 The squadron spent the early months of the war patrolling along the east coast of England, and on one occasion encountered a group of Heinkel He 115 seaplanes, shooting down three of them.
 This period otherwise passed generally without incident.

 Norwegian Campaign

 In early 1940, No. 46 Squadron was preparing to go to France but in May was abruptly sent to Norway instead, to support the British forces engaged in the campaign there.
-Transported by HMS Glorious, it operated from Bardufoss, flying patrols over the Royal Navy anchorage at Skånland, Harstad and providing air support to British units engaged with the enemy.
+Transported by HMS Glorious, it operated from Bardufoss, flying patrols over the Royal Navy anchorage in Skånland Municipality, near Harstad and providing air support to British units engaged with the enemy.
 A few day after their arrival in Norway, Jameson led a section which caught two Dornier Do 26 seaplanes on the water; these were destroyed.
 The following day, he shot down a Junkers Ju 88 medium bomber.